Holy Diver (video game): Development

-Developed by Japanese videogame company Irem, the game is based on the 1983 album Holy Diver by Dio; however, it's unofficial and has no connection with the band.
-The game has four main characters, named after musicians Ronnie James Dio, Ozzy Ozborne, Zakk Wylde, and Randy Rhoads.
+Developed by Japanese video game company Irem, the game is based on the 1983 album Holy Diver by the band Dio, but the game was not officially licensed from the band.
+The game has four main characters, named after musicians Ronnie James Dio, Ozzy Osbourne, Zakk Wylde, and Randy Rhoads.
 Other characters and locations in the game are references to rock music such as the Crimson Kingdom and Black Slayer.

 Release

-The game was self-published by Irem and released on April 28, 1989 for the Famicom (Japanese version of the Nintendo Entertainment System).
-The game was scheduled for a North American release in the same year, and even received a brief preview in Electronic Gaming Monthly.
-However, the game was never released outside Japan.
+The game was self-published by Irem and released on April 28, 1989 for the Family Computer in Japan.
+The game was scheduled for a North American release in the same year, and even received a brief preview in Electronic Gaming Monthly, but the game was never released outside Japan.
 Since release, the game has gone onto becoming a rare game that is sought after by collectors.
-In 2018, the title is noted to cost around $75 USD for just the game, and up to $200 USD for the complete game with box.
+In 2018, the title was noted to cost around $75 USD for just the cartridge, and up to $200 USD for the complete game with box and manual.
 Also, unauthorized reproductions of the game have been produced and sold as well.